Amherstburg Royal Naval Dockyard

-Amherstburg Royal Naval Dockyard was a Provincial Marine and then a Royal Navy yard from 1796 to 1813 in Amherstburg, Ontario, situated on the Detroit River.
+Amherstburg Royal Naval Dockyard was a Provincial Marine and then a Royal Navy yard from 1796 to 1813 located at Fort Amherstburg, Upper Canada, (now Amherstburg, Ontario) situated on the Detroit River.
 The yard comprised blockhouses, storehouses, magazine, wood yard and wharf.
 The yard was established in 1796 to support the Upper Canada Provincial Marine after Great Britain ceded a pre-existing shipyard on the Detroit River to the United States.
 Amherstburg Royal Naval Dockyard constructed four warships for the Lake Erie detachment of the Provincial Marine before and during the War of 1812.
 In 1813 the dockyard was abandoned and destroyed when the British retreated and never reopened.
 In 1928, the site was designated a National Historic Site of Canada.

 History

 In 1796, Fort Amherstburg was chosen as the site of a new dockyard for the construction of Provincial Marine vessels after the former site at Detroit was ceded to the United States.
 It was the only British naval base west of Kingston and located on the Detroit River, with easy access to Lake Erie and Lake Huron.
 The dockyard comprised a large storehouse, two blockhouses, a timber yard with a saw pit, and a wharf.
 The blockhouses flanked the yard, with Fort Amherstburg and the town of Amherstburg on either side, with the dockyard overlooking the channel which ran between it and Bois Blanc Island.
 The dockyard was further protected by defences constructed on the island which watched over the entrances to both ends of the channel.
 The establishment of the dockyard was directly linked with the growth of the town of Amherstburg, with many inhabitants working at the dockyard.